SiegeLord/KrampusGT/README.md

 On Windows, you can use the pre-built binaries (extracted in the `allegro` subdirectory). `run_msys.sh` may be useful for this purpose.

+# Wishes

+This game was created as a Secret Santa gift, and had to implement the following wishes:

+1. You must slay Krampus for the end boss and save Christmas.

+This is done in the final level.

+2. Multiple choice for characters would be nice - eg. Santa / Elf / Reindeer with different abilities if possible.

+You can play as Santa or Rude-Olf.

+3. Learn modeling if not too challenging and use an .obj file format (exportable from blender or many other 3D tools) - note you don't have to use 3D in the game.
+2D sprites generated from 3D models are fine.

+I learned how to sculpt and vertex paint in Blender.
+I didn't use the .obj format, but the often better .gtlf.
+Most of the graphics are indeed prerendered.

 # Credits

 Fonts: See `data/` directory for ReadMe files.

+Open 24 Display St.ttf
+GAMEPLAY-1987.ttf

 Sounds: